ssoulier/forceteki/README.md

 npm install

 # run once to download card definition files
-npm get-cards
+npm run get-cards

 # run this to transpile (build) the code. the 'npm test' command will automatically run this as well.
-tsc
+npx tsc

 # runs tsc and executes tests
 npm test
 ```

+### VSCode Linting
+We've configured a set of eslint rules to keep the repo looking consistent and help catch potential bugs.
+To use it, just install the [VSCode ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), open the repo as a folder in vscode, and everything should work automatically.

-### IDE for Debugging
+### VSCode Debugging
 We have a preconfigured [launch.json](.vscode\launch.json) file with debug profiles for use in Visual Studio Code.
-Just open the repo as a folder in vscode and the profiles should load automatically under "Run and Debug" tab (ctrl + shift + D).
+Open the repo as a folder in vscode and the profiles should load automatically under "Run and Debug" tab (ctrl + shift + D).
 See https://code.visualstudio.com/docs/editor/debugging for additional details.

 Once you have vscode set up, use the `Debug All Jasmine Tests` profile or open a specific test file and run `Debug Open Jasmine Test` to run tests with breakpoints, debugging, etc.